river-veek/four-year-plan-tracker/README.md

     * test_generate_plan.py - A file containing the nosetests to test Degree planning logic
     * test_pickling.py - A file containing the nosetests to test pickled files
 * Dockerfile - A standard Dockerfile used to build a docker container
+* Installation_Instructions.pdf - Document that provides the User instructions on how to install the system in this repository
 * README.md - A brief overview of how to get started using this repo & the system therein
+* User_Instructions.pdf - Document that provides the User a step-by-step walkthrough of how to use the Four-Year Plan Tracker application
 * app.py - A file containing the Flask routing and back end logic that populates the front end UI
 * pickling.py - A file for saving and loading pickle objects
 * requirements.txt - Document that denotes what libraries need to be imported by the user for the project to work (the user will not need to perform extra actions to import these libraries, building the docker container will automatically import the libraries contained in requirements.txt)